ismaelbonato/cppPrimer5thEdition/Chapter_09/README.md

 **Answer**
 - The relational operators require both c1 and c2 to be the same type of container.
-- The type within the container holds must have support to relational operators.
+- The type within the container holds must have support for relational operators.
 - All the containers except the unordered associative containers also support the relational operators.

 ----------------------------